-The Monbukagakusho scholarship in Japan is a fully-funded government scholarship that covers tuition and school fees and includes a monthly stipend to cover basic housing and living expenses.
+The MEXT (Monbukagakusho) Scholarship in Japan is a fully-funded government scholarship that covers tuition and school fees and includes a monthly stipend to cover basic housing and living expenses.
 The scholarship is awarded to foreign students (non-Japanese citizens) by the government’s Ministry of Education, Culture, and Technology or “Monbukagakusho” (文部科学省) in Japanese.
 The scholarship is also often shortened as “MEXT Japan” or the “MEXT scholarship.”

 The MEXT scholarship has different categories, including scholarships for undergraduate degrees, graduate degrees, specialized training, and research.
 There are also two possible ways to apply for the scholarship: the “University Recommended MEXT Scholarship” and the “Embassy Recommended MEXT Scholarship.”
 This article will focus on the Embassy Recommended MEXT Scholarship for Research Students.